AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

     }
     ```

-1. Still in **[!UICONTROL TargetOffersView]**, add the following code to the `.task` modifier.
+1. Still in **[!DNL TargetOffersView]**, add the following code to the `.task` modifier.
 This code will update the offers when the view is refreshed.

     ```swift
     // Clear and update offers
     await self.updatePropositionsAT(ecid: currentEcid, location: location)
     ```

+You can send additional Target parameters (like mbox, profile, product, or order parameters) in a personalization query request to the Experience Edge network, by adding them in a data dictionary when calling the [`Optimize.updatePropositions`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#updatepropositions) API.
+See for more information [Target Parameters](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/#target-parameters).

 ## Validate using the app